 For students pursuing occupational degrees, the curriculum is divided between general education requirements, which offer some degree of flexibility, and the program requirements, listing the classes required to obtain that specific associate degree.
 While these programs are designed to prepare students primarily to enter the workforce, several articulation agreements allow students to pursue higher degrees, either in a traditional 2+2 or in a 3+1 format.
 Students will thus pursue two or three years at MCC before the transfer.

-transfer representative visitsLearn about upcoming visits with representatives of other institutions who come to MCC to discuss transfer options.
+Virtual transfer visitsLearn about MCC's upcoming online visits with representatives of other institutions to discuss transfer options.

 Request an MCC TranscriptFill out a transcript request to obtain an electronic copy of your MCC transcript to be shared with other institutions.

 Transfer Course ExpirationMCC will take course in transfer from U.S. colleges and universities* accredited by the Higher Learning Commission.
 Students must achieve a grade of C or better in transfer courses.
 The transfer course must have an equivalent course at MCC.
 Courses without equivalents may transfer in as elective credit.
 Zero-series courses (those with a course code below 100) do not transfer toward degree credit requirements.